Summary

 I recall that this year, the tallest Basil stems I measured, in the garden, were 36 cm long in “Esfahan.”
 This record was broken, on the balcony, by a crossed Ocimum kilimandscharicum, Kapura X. SP.
 01/2025, which grew to a length of 38 cm.

 The interval between the “cymes” (6 flowers simulating a whorl around the stem) is relatively large.
-Thus, there are 11 cymes on an 18 cm floral stem in Lemon Basil – with an average interval of 16.5 mm.
+In Lemon-type Basil, the interval between cymes depends on the variety and ecotype: it varies from 16 mm to 19 mm.

-It should be noted that this inter-cyme interval, of 16.5 mm, is virtually identical for the ecotypes “Kali,” “Mrs. Burns,” “Sweet Dani,” and “Lime Thai” – regardless of plant size.
-However, it is much smaller in the purple ecotypes of Ocimum americanum var. pilosum – “Anis” (Richters Seeds) and “Nouvelle Guinée” (Kokopelli).
+It should be noted that this inter-cyme interval, of 17.5 mm, in average, is virtually identical for the ecotypes “Kali,” “Mrs. Burns,” “Sweet Dani,” and “Lime Thai” – regardless of plant size.

 Ocimum americanum var. americanum – namely the different ecotypes that I have grown this year and in 2022 – are approximately 35 to 55 cm tall in the garden.